djeada/Frontend-Notes/notes/02_css.md

 	}
 	```

-1. Class
-	The style is applied to all elements belonging to the given class.
+1. Class: The style is applied to all elements belonging to the given class.

 	```css
 	 .some_class {